E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_wd/readme.rst

 .. contents:: :local:

-..
-This is an example of what a *module* for E-CAM looks like.
-Please add to this template any additional items that are
-.. straightforward to fill out in the general case.
-You are free add any level of complexity you wish (within the bounds of
-.. what ReST_ can do).

-..
-To add your module, fork this GitLab repository to your account on GitLab.
-Clone your repository, make a feature branch
-.. and add a directory that will contain your module information.
-Copy this :download:`readme.rst` file there.
-Push your
-.. changes back to GitLab and immediately open a merge request from your feature branch against our repository.
-We can
-.. discuss your module in the merge request and help you get it accepted.

-..
-Add technical info as a sidebar and allow text below to wrap around it

 Purpose of Module
 _________________

-Module PIM_wd implements the Phase Integration Method (PIM) [Mon1]_ [Mon2]_ for the exact sampling of the quantum Wigner distribution in phase space representation.
+Module **PIM_wd** implements the Phase Integration Method (PIM) [Mon1]_ [Mon2]_ for the exact sampling of the quantum Wigner distribution in phase space representation.
-The PIM samples the thermal Wigner density through the use of a generalised Monte Carlo scheme for sampling of phase space points, which combines the Penalty [Pen]_ and Kennedy [Ken]_ algorithms in order to sample the noisy probability densities.
+The PIM samples the thermal Wigner density using a generalized Monte Carlo scheme for sampling phase space points.
+The scheme combines the Penalty [Pen]_ and Kennedy [Ken]_ algorithms to sample noisy probability densities.
-This is necessary because the estimator of the quantum thermal density is not known analytically but must be computed via a statistical average acted by uncertainty.
+This is necessary because the estimator of the quantum thermal density is not known analytically but must be computed via a statistical average affected by uncertainty.
-Through the action of certain operators on the sampled phase space corresponding system properties can be obtained, or the sampled points used as initial conditions in subsequent dynamics from which certain time dependent properties can be obtained.
-The latter is the basis of calculation of time-dependent correlation function with the PIM algorithm via the module :ref:`PaPIM`.
+The sampled points are the basis for the calculation of time-dependent correlation function with the PIM algorithm via the module :ref:`PaPIM`.
 The user is required to provide the potential energy of the system by incorporating an external potential energy subroutine into the :ref:`PotMod` potential energy library.